Rental Bonds Policy

 Claims when debt exceeds the bond amount

-If the total money owing at the end of a tenancy exceeds the bond that can be claimed, then FACS will seek an NCAT order to pursue the remaining tenancy debt.
+If the total money owing at the end of a tenancy exceeds the bond that can be claimed, then DCJ will seek an NCAT order to pursue the remaining tenancy debt.

 Appeals and review of decisions